deculler/gotut/README.md

 To this end, our progressive example os the "word counting" exercise [used in CS162](https://cs162.eecs.berkeley.edu/static/hw/hw1.pdf).

-## Getting Started - cmdln1
+## Getting Started - cmdln

 Our first example deals with basic command line arguments to illustrate getting started in Go.
-It can be found in [src/cmdln1/](https://github.com/deculler/gotut/tree/master/src/cmdln1).
+It can be found in [src/cmdln/](https://github.com/deculler/gotut/tree/master/src/cmdln).

 Although Go is a compiled language, rather than `cc` and `Makefiles` the process of building Go applications uses a set of file system conventions and the `go` utility.
-To run this example, `cd` to the `cmdln1` directory and `go run main.go`.
+To run this example, `cd` to the `cmdln` directory and `go run main.go`.
 Or you can build the executable with `go build`.
-Notice that it is `./cmdln1` in the current directory - taking its name from the source directory, not the main file.
+Notice that it is `./cmdln` in the current directory - taking its name from the source directory, not the main file.

 ### Packages